 “The Mpc Takes The Stage”

 1988 – The birth of a machine (no pun intended) that would change music production for YEARS to come – The Mpc 60.
-Most of the world was use to traditional drum machines like; the TR909/808 etc. Roger Linn brought the pain with the Mpc 60, Mpc 60 II and soon after, the Mpc 3000.
+Most of the world was used to traditional drum machines like; the TR909/808 etc. Roger Linn brought the pain with the Mpc 60, Mpc 60 II, and soon after, the Mpc 3000.

-These units set the standard for drum machines in it’s day.
-Before it was adopted by hiphop producers it was used as a loop machine country artists.
-This allowed them to write without the need of a live drummer.
-Once it was adopted by urban producers and a few big studies, the popularity opened the gates and spread like wild fire.
+These units set the standard for drum machines in their day.
+Before it was adopted by hip-hop producers it was used as a loop machine for country artists.
+This allowed them to write without the need for a live drummer.
+Once it was adopted by urban producers and a few big studies, the popularity opened the gates and spread like wildfire.

 Akai road the success to the bank dropping new Mpc models every few years.
 When it came to sampling drum machines, Akai had it locked DOWN!

 What people loved about these units was the sound, build, quantize, and sampling/chopping ability.
 IMO they owe the chopping credit to Propellerheads – RECYCLE.
 They set the bar for that.

 They had a major flaw – SOFTWARE/QUALITY CONTROL

 I don’t know if it’s a curse or just part of the “Akai Way”.
 They’ve always had horrible software and took forever to fix anything.
 Sometimes they’d release a brand new model before fixing the previous model’s bugs.
 Does anyone remember the Mpc 1000?
 The 1000 and 2500 would have died if it weren’t for the JJOS.